Hesperocyparis forbesii

-Hesperocyparis forbesii, with the common names Tecate cypress or Forbes' cypress, is a nonflowering, seed bearing tree species of western cypress native to southwestern North America in California and Baja California.
+Hesperocyparis forbesii, with the common names Tecate cypress or Forbes' cypress, is a species of conifer in the cypress family, Cupressaceae, native to southwestern North America in California and Baja California.
 It was formerly known as Cupressus forbesii.

 Distribution

 Hesperocyparis forbesii is native to montane chaparral and woodlands habitats in the western Peninsular Ranges.
 It grows at elevations of 450–1500 m.
 The tree is found only in the Santa Ana Mountains of Orange County and in San Diego County within Southern California, and in northern Baja California state of Mexico.

 The northernmost stand, in Orange County, which comprises a large area on the upper limits of Coal Canyon and on Sierra Peak in the Santa Ana Mountains, burned in a 2006 wildfire.
 Very few mature trees survived but regeneration is occurring by the hundreds to thousands.
 However, another wildfire before trees are able to reach cone-producing age, which can be quite old for this species, could extirpate the stand.